MauricioUyaguari/SplitIt/README.md

 # Moving Forward

 * Add Bill/ Transactions to the dashboard, activity and all pages to let the user add bills and transactions to any of their friends

-* Be able to friend request and accept to ensure friends want to add each other.

 * Add Comments to transactions